-When a stroke patient arrives at the UAB Hospital Emergency Department, a “Code Stroke” is activated, triggering a rapid response team that evaluates the patient to ensure that the most appropriate care is provided in the shortest time possible.
-Our range of advanced treatments includes acute therapies such as the clot-busting medication Alteplase (tPA), along with catheter-based procedures such as thrombectomy, aspiration, and stenting.
+When a stroke patient arrives at the UAB Hospital Emergency Department, a “Code Stroke” is activated.
+This code triggers a rapid response team, which evaluates the patient to ensure the most appropriate care in the shortest time possible.
+Our range of advanced treatments includes acute therapies – such as the clot-busting medication Alteplase (tPA) – and catheter-based procedures like thrombectomy, aspiration, and stenting.
 The extensive resources and technologies of our neurovascular stroke service are not available at other hospitals in the area.

 After admission and initial management, stroke patients are further evaluated in our dedicated Stroke Unit, which is staffed by nurses, physicians, and rehabilitation therapists who specialize in stroke.
 Every patient undergoes a thorough, individualized diagnostic workup with advanced imaging technologies to determine the underlying cause of the stroke.

-When it’s time to begin the recovery process, UAB Spain Rehabilitation Center provides comprehensive rehabilitation programs that are customized to each patient.
-UAB created a Stroke Recovery Clinic (SRC) to help stroke survivors recover more effectively, with fewer long-term effects.
-One of only a few clinics of its type in the country, the SRC combines speech, occupational, and physical therapy with neuropsychology care and social work services.
+When it’s time to begin the recovery process, UAB Spain Rehabilitation Center provides complete rehabilitation programs that are customized to each patient.
+Also, our Stroke Recovery Clinic helps stroke survivors recover better and with fewer long-term effects.
+One of only a few such clinics in the country, the Stroke Recovery Clinic combines speech, occupational, and physical therapy with neuropsychology care and social work services.

-UAB strives to provide the highest quality evidence-based stroke care to our community.
-The information listed in this report provides data on key performance measures that reflect our commitment to excellent care.
+UAB Medicine strives to provide high-quality, research-based stroke care to our community.
+The information in this report shows data on key performance measures that reflect our commitment to excellent care.

 Care Providers